What is Multimedia Journalism?

 That means that when you’re in the newsroom or out covering a story, you’ll need to assess not just what makes for a must-read story but also a compelling video or audio presentation.
 So it pays to know the basics of recording, editing and producing—the techniques taught in a multimedia journalism program.

 If you’re curious, you can check out the U.S. Bureau of Labor Statistics’ overview of media and communication occupations.
 For example, the median salary for reporters, correspondents and broadcast news analysts in 2018 was just shy of $44,000, as was the median salary for broadcast and sound engineering technicians.

 Other careers to explore in the category include editor, camera operator and photographer.

 Still more opportunities—such as a career as a public relations specialist—exist in the field of digital marketing communication, where employers look for the same types of skills.

-But keep this mind: Incomes vary widely in the profession, and most who choose to enter it won’t be solely motivated by money.
+But keep this in mind: Incomes vary widely in the profession, and most who choose to enter it won’t be solely motivated by money.

 Why is Multimedia Journalism Important?

-“With the amount of digital content being produced each year, and with no sign of it slowing down, the demand for individuals with these skills will only continue to increase,” says Kristyn Jo Benedyk, digital media program director at Elmhurst College.
+“With the amount of digital content being produced each year, and with no sign of it slowing down, the demand for individuals with these skills will only continue to increase,” says Kristyn Jo Benedyk, digital media program director at Elmhurst University.

 Opportunities for growth are everywhere.
 There are always more skills to be mastered.
 You will work with similarly creative, driven folks.
 You will meet and learn about people from all walks of life.
 You’ll feel the rush of chasing down a story and sharing it with the public.